 Where can I watch Korean dramas with English Subs for free?

 Most k-dramas on Viki are completely free without additional subscription passes.
-There are always exceptions, this is your main, legal source.
+There are always exceptions; this is your main, legal source.
 Some options are available on ODK (OnDemand Korea), but be cautious as some dramas do not have English subtitles.
 KBS World TV’s Youtube page also contains some k-dramas.
 Asian Crush also has a small collection while Vui is another option but that is not available in all countries.
 No US access for that, sorry all.

 There are popular non-legal sources with English subs that I will mention, but I am not linking to these for legal reasons.
 You can find very easily with a google search.
 Kiss Asian, Drama Cool, Drama Nice, Drama3s, Kseries, and more.
-Also, you can find some dramas as Youtube as well.
+Also, you can find some dramas on Youtube as well.